Renewable Energy Incentives

 State Rebate Programs

 Many governments encourage the use of renewable wood heat as a means for achieving renewable energy goals.
-For instance, in our home state of NH, one goal established by Governor Lynch in 2006 is to achieve 25% use of renewable energy by 2025.
-Biomass is a key component of the solution.
+In our home state of New Hampshire, one goal established by Governor Lynch in 2006 is to achieve 25% use of renewable energy by 2025.
+Biomass is a key component of the solution, allowing us to switch that heavy demand for heating oil over to domestically sourced wood.
 Vermont wants to transition to 90% renewable energy by 2050.
-Other states around the country have similar goals.
-Especially in the Northeast, where we are heavily dependent on heating oil, nearly 80% of all money spent on heating fuels exits our state economies.
-By purchasing wood fuel instead of fossil fuels, billions of dollars can be kept in our region to re-circulate and improve living standards.
-We try to stay abreast of all renewable energy incentives.
-You will find a list of those we know about below.

 • A rebate payment of 40% of the system and installation cost, up to a maximum of $10,000.